Morrigan

 “Here,” Declan said, holding it out to him.
 It was already full of frothy ale.

 Declan didn’t reply.
-Gaze fixed on the flickering fire before them, he stared into the flames with a sort of grim seriousness Cathal had never seen in him before.
+Gaze fixed on the flickering fire before them, he stared into the flames with a grim seriousness Cathal had never seen in him before.
 Declan had always been something of a worrier.
-Even as far back as when they were boys he’d been prone to overthinking simple things.
-This often left Cathal in the role of problem solver, assuming those problems could be solved with fists, but the look Declan wore now was far darker than anything he’d witnessed until now.
+As a boy he’d been prone to overthinking even the simplest things.
+This often left Cathal to be their problem solver, assuming those problems could be solved with fists.
+Even so, the look Declan wore now was far darker than anything Cathal had previously witnessed.

 “Declan?”
 Cathal repeated, nudging his younger brother with his elbow.